-While making use of practical work was not prohibited at Carleton, there was no getting around the standard requirement of literature reviews, and a heavy dose of Marxist theory characteristic of a department that featured Wallace Clement’s approach to political economy and had the prominent Marxist scholar Leo Panitch working next door in the Department of Political Science.
+While making use of practical work was not prohibited at Carleton, there was no getting around the standard requirement of literature reviews, and a heavy dose of Marxist theory characteristic of a department that featured Wally’s approach to political economy and had the prominent Marxist scholar Leo Panitch working next door in the Department of Political Science.
 Fortunately for me, Mexican social sciences was at the leading edge of critical thinking on land, conflict and agrarian struggles central to our experience in Pajapan.
 My fluency in Spanish meant that I could offer Carleton faculty access to the dense theory and rich narrative description of Mexican authors such as Gustavo Esteva, Rodolfo Stavenhagen, Roger and Armando Bartra, and Luisa Paré.
 I moved to Mexico to read them, settling into the tourist village of Tepotzlán near Cuernavaca, Malcolm Lowry’s home when doing his own alcohol soaked research for the classic novel “Under the Volcano.”

 The village was quiet, and one day I met and fell in love with a Mexican doctor living next door.
 In less than a year we were engaged.
-Rosa Maria was a Mexican nationalist, from an upper middle class family in Mexico City.
+Rosa Maria was a Mexican nationalist from an upper middle class family in Mexico City.
 She spoke English very well, having completed a Masters Degree in Public Health at the University of North Carolina at Chapel Hill, but was proud of her strong Mexican accent.
 We always spoke together in Spanish, and she told me that my fluency and Mexican-style accent meant that she was not embarrassed to be dating a pale-skinned and bearded North American.
 I did not, however, have what she needed in the way of secure ties to the country and reasonable livelihood prospects.
 To compensate, I bought a brand new pickup truck on credit and put in an offer on a small property in Tepotzlán.
 Eventually, however, she broke off the engagement, and helped me sell the truck.
 I was heart broken, but stayed in Tepotzlán long enough to finish reading the Mexican theorists.

 Photo: "The Madonna".
 A peasant woman caring for the child of a middle-class Mexican family in Queretaro.

-The proposal was an opportunity for me to create my own job, and launch my professional life as a married man.
+The proposal was an opportunity for me to imagine my own job, and launch my professional life as an academic and married man.
 In the spring of 1988, I had met Debra Huron, my future wife.
 Our first date, at an outdoor patio restaurant, was all I needed to know this was the woman for me.
 She wore a single silver snake earring, spoke of her indigenous and Spanish heritage and feminist perspective on the world and showed a keen interest in the outdoors.
 We fell in love, and married in less than a year.
 The marriage plans hung, however, on completion of my dissertation.
 Debra, a practical person, did not want a lingering PhD project hanging over our married life so she made completion a condition of the marriage agreement.
 I obliged, just barely, by submitting the final version of the dissertation to my committee 24 hours before we got married.
 While not yet defended before a committee, this was good enough for Debra.
-I was a happy man.

 As an Ottawa resident, reaching out to the Federal Government was simple enough but here too I met with resistance.
 I knocked at a lot of doors, and was greeted with polite indifference to my doctoral degree.
 One official at CIDA remarked after listening to my pitch, “We only hire people that have worked for us before.”
 I guess he meant that I needed practical work experience in government to prove that I was more than just an academic with my head in the clouds.
-Perhaps what I really needed was a better designed C.V. and elevator speech highlighting my non-academic life and bush skills.
-What I could do, however, is write so I put time and energy into writing a grant proposal with Luisa and Jacques that included a modest salary for me.
+Perhaps what I really needed was a better designed C.V. and elevator speech highlighting my non-academic life and Yukon bush skills.
+What I could do, however, is write so I put time and energy into writing the grant proposal with Luisa and Jacques that included a modest salary for me.